mitmedialab/rr_interaction/README.md

 `roslaunch rosbridge_server rosbridge_websocket.launch`

+If you run the whole interaction (e.g. for the RR2 study) using the launch scripts described below, you do not have to remember to start the websocket, as it will be started for you.

 You will also need to ensure that the opal tablet's config file lists the IP address or hostname of the machine running roscore.
 The [opal tablet](https://github.com/mitmedialab/SAR-opal-base) documentation explains